 Once a patient has symptoms suggestive of a breast cancer or an abnormal screening mammogram, she will usually be referred for a diagnostic mammogram.
 A diagnostic mammogram is another set of x-rays with additional angles and close-up views.
 Often, an ultrasound will be performed during the same session.
 An ultrasound uses high-frequency sound waves to outline the suspicious areas of the breast.
 It is painless and can often distinguish between benign and malignant lesions.

-Once the tissue is removed, a doctor known as a pathologist will review the specimen.
+Once the tissue is removed, a provider known as a pathologist will review the specimen.
 The pathologist can tell if is the cells are cancerous or not, If the tumor does represent cancer, the pathologist will characterize it by what type of tissue it arose from, how abnormal it looks (known as the grade), whether or not it is invading surrounding tissues, and whether or not the entire lump was removed during surgery.
-The pathologist will also test the cancer cells for the presence of estrogen and progesterone receptors as well as a receptor known as HER-2.
-The presence of estrogen and progesterone receptors is important because cancers that have those receptors can be treated with hormonal therapies.
-HER-2 expression may also help predict outcome.
-There are also some therapies directed specifically at tumors dependent on the presence of HER-2.
+The pathologist will also test the cancer cells for the presence of estrogen and progesterone receptors as well as HER-2 Neu receptor.
+The presence of estrogen and progesterone receptors are important because cancers that have these receptors can be treated with hormonal therapies.
+HER-2 expression may help predict prognosis and allow for treatment with therapies directed specifically at HER-2.
 See Understanding Your Pathology Report for more information.

-Depending on the stage of your cancer, your doctor may want additional tests to determine whether the cancer has spread to any organs outside of the breast and surrounding lymph nodes.
+Depending on the stage of your cancer, your provider may want additional tests to determine whether the cancer has spread to any organs outside of the breast and surrounding lymph nodes.
 Nearly all women with a breast cancer diagnosis will need a chest x-ray and basic blood work.
-If you have a stage III cancer, your doctor may recommend other tests, such as CT scan and bone scan.
-Each patient is an individual and your doctors will determine what is necessary to adequately stage your cancer.
+If you have a stage III cancer, your provider may recommend other tests, such as CT scan and bone scan.
+Each case is unique and your providers will determine what is necessary to adequately stage your cancer.